 Sports vision training can improve all the visual skills an athlete needs to succeed at their game.
 Even if an athlete has ‘20/20 eyesight’ they may still have reduced binocular vision, and sports vision can help improve any lagging visual skills.
 Sports vision is an individualized training program that focus on improving visual skills so that athletes can improve their performance.

-The Sports Vision Centre At Village Eye Centre serves patients from Edmonton, Sherwood Park, St. Albert, and Fort Saskatchewan, all throughout Alberta.
+Village Eye Centre serves patients from Edmonton, Sherwood Park, St. Albert, and Fort Saskatchewan, all throughout Alberta.

 - A: Sports vision training is a customized program that improves the communication between your brain, eyes, and body.
 It helps athletes process information more accurately and react faster to what they see on the field.